Fellowship Holders 2010 -

 |Natalie Elms has a Bachelor of Business (Accountancy) from RMIT.
 After a number of years working in the international corporate sector, Natalie returned to study and is currently enrolled in an MA(Research) in Business at QUT, studying selection processes for corporate board membership.
 She has been accepted into a PhD program at the same institution to continue her research into behavioural corporate governance through a qualitative study of the barriers to womens’ participation on corporate boards.
 A PhD in this area will not only provide evidence for why women’s participation on corporate boards is so marginal, but also will enable Natalie to switch fully into an academic career.

 Morenikeji is a BSc Mathematics graduate from the University of Ibadan, Nigeria and recently completed a Postgraduate Diploma from the African Institute of Mathematical Sciences which attracts academically excellent students.
 She is enrolled in PhD in the Science and Engineering Faculty of QUT commencing in 2013.
 Her proposed research integrates mathematical modeling and epidemiology with the aim of improving understanding of the immune response to infections of Chlamydia Trachomatis.
-Morenikeji is seeking support to cover tuition fees during her studies at QUT and intends to return to Nigeria to apply her research outcomes both in informing public health policy and identifying risk factors for preventative medicine.
-2013 Freda Bage 3 year Fellowship.
+Morenikeji intends to return to Nigeria to apply her research outcomes both in informing public health policy and identifying risk factors for preventative medicine.

 Anne is the current 2012 Freda Freeman Commemorative Fellowship recipient, a graduate of the University of Massachusetts, she commenced an MPhil in Cultural Studies at UQ in 2012.
 Anne has a very strong academic record, strong linguistic skills and a background in Japanese literary studies and gender perspectives.
 She recently successfully converted to a PhD program which researching the appeal of 'boy's love manga' to female readers through analysis of graphic & semantic representations of dynamic relationships.
 The role of this form of manga in portraying themes related to sexuality has significance in social constructs.
-Anne is pursuing an academic career and the fellowship will contribute to international tuition fees and living expenses.
+Anne intends pursuing an academic career.